 On the last foggy day we had, we simply travelled up to the Adelaide hills and drove around Clarendon and Cherry Gardens.
 Too easy!!

 I took as many photos as I was able and then processed most of them in an editing programme, which converted them to black and white, called Silver Efex.
-I then played around in photoshop either adding flowers, birds or houses.

 A few pointers from Google.."
 The Canadian Nature Photographer." on how to improve your photos of a foggy landscape

 1. Focus your lens manually as the auto focus function will generally not work in fog

 2. Increase your exposure compensation + 1 EV (exposure value, increase exposure 1 F-stop or shutter speed)

 3. Use a tripod for steady shots and focus on elements in the foreground

 4. Use camera RAW files so you can adjust white balance during processing, otherwise set white balance to cloudy

 5. Position an element in the foreground e.g. fence pole, barn or other object to add a sense of depth